top of page

 Lacks groove on metasternum

-Dusky Ladybird is currently under recorded, not surprising as it has not featured in any field guides and female forms are not identifiable in the field.
+Dusky Ladybird is currently under recorded, not surprising as it has not featured in any field guides and female forms are very difficult to identify in the field.

 Most of the current records are from professional ecologists.